Gabe Vincent NBA Playoffs Player Props: Heat vs. Knicks

-Gabe Vincent and his Miami Heat teammates hit the court versus the New York Knicks in the 2023 NBA Playoffs, at 7:30 PM ET on Wednesday.
+The Miami Heat, Gabe Vincent included, will play at 7:30 PM on Friday versus the New York Knicks in the 2023 NBA Playoffs.

-Let's dive into the prop bets available for Vincent, using stats and trends to make good predictions.
+In this article we will break down Vincent's prop bets, using stats to help you make good picks.

 Gabe Vincent Prop Bets vs. the Knicks